github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-python.rst

       DataFlow::localFlow(p, call.getArg(0))
     select call, p

 ➤ `See this in the query console on LGTM.com <https://lgtm.com/query/3998032643497238063/>`__.
-Very few hits now; these could feasibly be inspected manually.
+Very few results now; these could feasibly be inspected manually.

 Using the exact name supplied via the parameter may be too strict.
 If we want to know if the parameter influences the file name, we can use taint tracking instead of data flow.
 This query finds calls to ``os.open`` where the filename is derived from a parameter: